bei-zhou/neutrino-W-boson-and-trident-production/README.md

 ``X``: the final-state of the nucleus part

-``tot``: means total cross section, which sums up all the three scattering regimes (coherent, diffractive, and inelastic regimes; see the references papers above for details).
+``tot``: means total cross section, which sums up all the three scattering regimes/components (coherent, diffractive, and inelastic regimes; see the references papers above for details).

 Therefore, for example, ``nue_H2O_TO_e_W_X_tot.txt`` is for the channel ``\nu_e  H_2O -> e^-  W^+  X`` or ``\bar{\nu}_e  H_2O -> e^+  W^-  X``.